Maximally Dense Disc Packings on the Plane: Multiple Size Packings

-In \cite{MR2007963} Alad\'{a}r Heppes said ``\emph{The upper bounds given by L. Fejes T\'oth and Moln\'ar [FM] for the least upper bound $\delta(1,r)$ of the density of a packing of unit discs and discs of radius $r < 1$ have been sharpened by Florian [Fl1], who proved that the density cannot exceed the packing density within a triangle determined by the centers of mutually touching circles of radius $1, r$ and $r$.
-Unfortunately, such packings do not tile the plane for any value of $r$, thus this general bound is never sharp.}" We explain that last statement here.
+In \cite{MR2007963} Alad\'{a}r Heppes said ``\emph{The upper bounds given by L. Fejes T\'oth and Moln\'ar [FM] for the least upper bound $\delta(1,r)$ of the density of a packing of unit disks and disks of radius $r < 1$ have been sharpened by Florian \cite{MR0155235}, who proved that the density cannot exceed the packing density within a triangle determined by the centers of mutually touching circles of radius $1, r$ and $r$.
+Unfortunately, such packings do not tile the plane for any value of $r$, thus this general bound is never sharp.}"

-Here we assume that the packing is periodic with a finite number of packing disks per fundamental region, say.
+We explain that last statement here.
+We assume that the packing is periodic with a finite number of packing disks per fundamental region, say.
 Equivalently, this means that the packing is a collection of circular disks with disjoint interiors in a flat torus, which is determined by some lattice with two independent generators.
 For any such packing, normalize the largest radius of a packing to be $1$, and suppose that the smallest radius of the packing is $r_0 < 1$.
 Let the other radii of any triangle that contains the radius $1$ be $r_1 \le r_2 \le 1$ and $r_0 \le r_1$ of course.
 Then

 from Figure \ref{fig:comparison-intermediate} and the monotone decreasing property of Florian's bound Figure \ref{eqn:Florian}.
 Furthermore if either of the inequalities in (\ref{eqn:density-monotone}) is strict, Florian's overall bound for the packing will never be equality for a doubly periodic packing, say.
 We prove the following: